astronomer/docs/learn/airflow-weaviate.md

 import CodeBlock from '@theme/CodeBlock';
 import query_movie_vectors from '!!raw-loader!../code-samples/dags/airflow-weaviate/query_movie_vectors.py';

 [Weaviate](https://weaviate.io/developers/weaviate) is an open source vector database.
 Vector databases are powerful tools to store high-dimensional embeddings of objects like text, images, audio or video.
-The [Weaviate Airflow provider](https://github.com/astronomer/airflow-provider-weaviate) offers operators and decorators to easily integrate Weaviate with Airflow.
+The Weaviate Airflow provider offers operators and decorators to easily integrate Weaviate with Airflow.

 In this tutorial you'll use Airflow to ingest movie descriptions into Weaviate, use Weaviate's automatic vectorization to create vectors for the descriptions, and query Weaviate for movies that are thematically close to user-provided concepts.

-:::info

-This tutorial is a step-by-step guide on how to create a simple pipeline using Weaviate with Airflow.
-For a more complicated example, see the [Weaviate Airflow provider dev sandbox DAG](https://github.com/astronomer/airflow-provider-weaviate/tree/main/dev).
+:::warning

+The provider used in this tutorial is currently in beta and subject to change.
+Once the provider is released this tutorial will be updated the provider source code will be available.

 :::